Qile0317/APackOfTheClones/README.md

 atakanekiz (2019) Tutorial:Integrating VDJ sequencing data with Seurat. https://www.biostars.org/p/384640/

 ## Acknowledgements
-Thanks to Murray Christian and Ben Murrell (@murrelb) at the Karolinska Institute for introducing the idea, giving suggestions, and building the ```julia``` implementation of the ball packing algorithm in the original paper.
+Thanks for Ben Murrell (@murrelb) at the Karolinska Institute for introducing the idea and giving suggestions.